Contact SHS

 People who have experienced a sexual assault have experienced a profound violation.
 Their sense of safety and predictability has been shattered.
 Survivors’ reactions may vary profoundly depending on their life circumstances and amount of social support.
 Student Health and Counseling Services is available to provide support, resources and assistance to students who have experienced a sexual assault.
 For more information, please see:

-The Eating Disorder Task Force is a collaborative effort by Monsour Counseling and Psychological Services (MCAPS), Student Health Services and Health Education Outreach (HEO) to provide resources and direct services to students struggling with eating disorders.
+The Eating Disorder Task Force is a collaborative Monsour Counseling and Psychological Services (MCAPS), Student Health Services, and Nutrition Services to provide resources and direct services to students struggling with eating disorders.
 The Eating Disorder Task Force aims to support students with direct services and provide appropriate referrals to enhance their psychological well-being and physical health and provide education consultation, awareness and outreach services to students, faculty and staff at The Claremont Colleges.

 On campus, there are 3 sharps containers that can be utilized for disposal of sharps and needles-